D8A-SCIENCE/DATA_601/README.md

-# Writing the README content to a .md file

-readme_content = """
 # DATA 601: Applied Machine Learning -

 Welcome to the **DATA 601: Applied Machine Learning** course repository!
 This repository serves as the main resource for all lab assignments, lecture materials, PDFs, and code examples for the semester.
 Make sure to check this repository regularly for updates and new materials.